Don't Take Shortcuts with Your Will. Work with a Lawyer.

-- Descendants of decedent's parents (siblings, nieces, and nephews)
+- Descendants of the decedent's parents (siblings, nieces, and nephews)

 - Descendants of grandparents (aunts and uncles and cousins)

 Adopted descendants get treated the same as biological descendants.
-However, if none of those named above relatives include any persons qualified to take the estate, the property "escheats" or goes by default to the Commonwealth.
+However, the property defaults to the Commonwealth if no relatives are qualified to take the estate.
 Drafting a will with the help of a local will lawyer can avoid this outcome.

 Wills Do More Than Bequeath Assets

 Everyone thinks of a will as assigning assets after their death.
-But a well-drafted will does more.
-It nominates fiduciaries, including executors, trustees, custodians, guardians for minors, and incapacitated adults.
+But a well-drafted nominates fiduciaries, including executors, trustees, custodians, guardians for minors, and incapacitated adults.
 The powers of an executor to administer a derive from three sources: